Low touch onboarding in SaaS doesn’t have to be generic

 But before we dive deeper into the nuts and bolts of low touch onboarding in SaaS, let’s look at one illustrative example of the opposite approach.

-Appify is a no-code app development platform that has so far raised $11.5 million in Series A. Despite the fact that they introduced a freemium model recently, Jen Grant, CEO at Appify, explained why they still have a demo option and high-touch onboarding:
+Appify is a no-code app development platform that has so far raised $11.5 million in Series A. Despite the fact that they introduced a freemium model recently, Jen Grant, CEO at Appify, explained why they still have a demo option and high-touch onboarding.

-Jen is 100% right, without any question.
 High touch onboarding that involves such commitment has its benefits:

 - Your customers feel like they are receiving your undivided attention